chinmayajena/topsellingproduct/README.md

 - Draw a high level deployment architecture (can be combined with above).

+  _The independent services would be dockerized and deployed through kubernetes cluster so as to provide auto scaling while we have high load._

 - Draw the key data flows.

+  _The application would be behind an application gateway with reverse proxy enabled.
+Azure application gateway is an example for this_

   ![High level design](./hld.png)